ggrov/tinker/Readme.md

 Interactive proof session with the GUI
 ---------------------------------------------------------------------------

-To use the interactive GUI, go to the `contrib` directly of your Isabelle installation and execute the following commands:
+To use the interactive GUI, go to the `contrib` directory of your Isabelle installation and execute the following commands:

     cd quantomatic/scala
     sbt run

 You will then be given a set of options.
-Here, chose the option for `quanto.gui.GraphEditor`.
+Here, choose the option for `quanto.gui.GraphEditor`.
 Please note that you may need an internet in order to fetch dependent libraries when you run `sbt` for the first time.